pgpkg/pgpkg/docs/pages/phases.md

 **Grant access**.
 The new schema is granted access to schemas named the `Uses` clause.
 This means that migrations *can* use functions, tables and other objects that they depend on.

-Once this work is performed, the effective role is changed to the schema owner.
+Once this work is performed, the effective role is changed to the schema owner (`$schema`).
 As this user, `pgpkg` will:

 **Perform migrations**.
 Run the migration scripts in order, and record for posterity.